cpske/ISP/git/Using-Github.md

 2. On Github, create an **empty** repository for the project.
     a. on [github.com](https://github.com) click on the "+" icon at upper-right of your home page and choose "create a new repository".
     b. give the repository a name.
 It does **not** need to be the same as your local project name.
 For Programming 1, use the name the instructor specifies.
-    c. don't put any files in the new repo -- not even a README.md
+    c. don't put any files in the new repo -- it must be EMPTY
-    d. copy the URL that Github shows you, for example `https://github.com/billgates/assignment1.git`.  (this is the URL for the "https" protocol)
+    d. copy the URL that Github shows you, for example `https://github.com/billgates/assignment1.git`.
 3. On your local computer, add Github as "remote" repository.
 Suppose the repo you created in Step 2 has URL "https://github.com/billgates/assignment1.gif".
 Then you'd do:
    ```shell
    cmd> git remote add origin https://github.com/billgates/assignment1.git